Rayleigh-B\'enard thermal convection in emulsions: a short review: Methods

-where $\nu$ is the kinematic viscosity of the continuous phase, $\alpha$ is the thermal expansion coefficient, and $\kappa$ is the thermal diffusivity.
+where $\nu$, $\kappa$ and $\alpha$ are, respectively, the kinematic viscosity, the thermal diffusivity and the thermal expansion coefficient of the continuous phase.
+Hereafter, the two fluids are assumed to have identical physical properties (densities, viscosities, thermal diffusivities, and thermal expansion coefficients).
+Otherwise, the definition of $\Ra$ should incorporate weighted averages based on the mass fractions of the two components.
+Although emulsions can in principle be formulated with nearly matched thermal expansion coefficients (e.g., paraffin oil in water–ethanol mixtures), the two phases generally exhibit significant differences in $\alpha$.
+This mismatch affects convective dynamics, as dispersed and continuous phases experience buoyancy forces of different magnitudes, effectively imparting a form of dynamical inertia to the droplets.
+Owing to its practical relevance, this aspect deserves further dedicated investigation.
 As remarked earlier, emulsions display, in general, an effective viscosity that depends on $\phi$ and, for large values of $\phi$, on the shear-rate [see Fig.~\ref{fig.1}(b)].
 Hence, $\Ra$ cannot be uniquely defined.
 It is therefore taken the kinematic viscosity $\nu$ of the continuous phase, and we use $\Ra$, given in Eq.~\eqref{eq:Ra}, as a dimensionless measure of the imposed forcing.
-To analyse the heat flux, we use the dimensionless averaged-in-time Nusselt number~\cite{Ahlers09}
+Despite the increased complexity of the global energy balance in emulsions, where viscous dissipation is supplemented by interfacial contributions, we characterise heat transport through the dimensionless time-averaged Nusselt number~\cite{Ahlers09}

 which depends on the hydrodynamical [${\bm u}(x,z,t)$] and temperature [$T(x,z,t)$] fields.
 The symbol $\langle \dots \rangle_{x,z}$ denotes the spatial average over the whole RB cell and $\langle \dots \rangle_{t}$ the average over the statistically steady state.
-Notice, indeed, that after a transient state, emulsions reach a statistically steady state where the Nusselt number $\Nu(t)$ exhibits fluctuations in time around the mean value $\overline{\Nu}$ [see Fig.~\ref{fig.2}(a)].
+Indeed, after a transient state, emulsions reach a statistically steady state where the Nusselt number $\Nu(t)$ exhibits fluctuations in time around the mean value $\overline{\Nu}$ [see Fig.~\ref{fig.2}(a)].
 To analyse the non-trivial phenomenology emerging at smaller scales, the Nusselt number at the droplet scale is introduced~\cite{PelusiSM21,PelusiSM23,PelusiPRL24,PelusiPRF25}

 where $u_{\mathrm{drop},z}$ and $T_{\mathrm{drop}}$ refer to the vertical velocity and temperature of a given droplet, respectively.
 Furthermore, we analyse the droplet displacement, {\bf d}$(x,z,t)$ [see Fig.~\ref{fig.1}(d)].
 In particular, the x–averaged fluctuations of the displacement with respect to its time-average~\cite{PelusiSM21}